oddsqrl/randolf/Game Design/GameDesign.md

 - Professional grade sound design.

 Needed for this project:
 - One Developer with interest in Art, Sound design, Music.
+Animation is a plus but these could be done in engine.
 - A PC capable of running [Unity](https://unity.com), [Blender](https://blender.org/) and a wanted DAW (Likely [FL Studio](https://image-line.com) or [Ableton](https://ableton.com) as they are the market standerd).
 - A fitting IDE (integrated development environment) for coding purposes.
 Likely Jetbrains [Rider](https://www.jetbrains.com/rider/) or [Visual Studio Code](https://visualstudio.microsoft.com/).
 - A PC capable of making a game build.